If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 *Horses are only allowed on the Perimeter Trail.

-How Much Time Should You Allow For Visiting Mariposa Grove of Giant Sequoias?
+How Much Time Should You Allow At Mariposa Grove of Giant Sequoias?

-The national park recommends allowing 2 hours for a visit to Mariposa Grove to enjoy the full loop that winds along the edge of the grove and includes 300 feet of elevation gain.
+The national park recommends allowing 2 hours during a visit to Mariposa Grove to enjoy the full loop that winds along the edge of the grove and includes 300 feet of elevation gain.

 I would recommend allowing 3-4 hours to visit Mariposa Grove of Giant Sequoias if you want to hike on multiple trails during your visit.